 When you put readers first, you’ll end up with content that ranks well because search engines follow user engagement.
 At the same time, you’ll improve your own user experience and build trust with your audience.
 You can always go back and lightly add some SEO where it fits naturally if you feel it’s necessary.
 However, as tempting as it may be, content with too many keywords and SEO attempts will be penalized so pay attention to the word lightly.

-- Do Keywords research – Use tools like Google’s Keyword Planner and Keyword Tool not only to help you understand what people are searching for, but also because they may suggest other keywords that you have never thought of.
+Use tools like Google’s Keyword Planner and Keyword Tool not only to help you understand what people are searching for, but also because they may suggest other keywords that you have never thought of.
 Don’t waste time creating product descriptions and content with terms or phrases that no one is searching for.
-Paid tools like SEM Rush conduct advanced research that will help you better understand your chances of ranking well on the terms you’ve selected.
+Paid tools like SEM Rush conduct advanced research that will help you better understand your chances of ranking well for the terms you’ve selected.

 Of course, we don’t recommend outbound links on pages where you want a user to take a specific action (like ‘add to cart’) but creating outbound links in blogs and articles is a good thing.